I offer an integrated, tailored approach to achieving vibrant health that combines health science and ancient global healing traditions.

 Golden rods, or pillars, are also found in ancient wisdom and healing traditions.
 Shamans, priests and healers created sacred healing space in part by envisioning large golden pillars surrounding their patient.
 Likewise, visualizing golden pillars is a technique used by modern-day energy workers when creating a safe healing space for their clients.

-I have completed the following:
+I have successfully completed the following:

 - Two-year Professional Herbalist program, focusing on Traditional Chinese, Ayurvedic and Western herbal medicine systems.